-The Biophysics curriculum will allow students to satisfy TU's Core Curriculum requirements in Mathematics (Core 3) and Biological & Physical Sciences (Core 7 and 8), while also completing the Biophysics major requirements.

-All other TU Core Curriculum requirements will be fulfilled through additional credits as described in the table above and in Appendix B. The proposed major allows students to fulfil major and TU Core Curriculum requirements in 120 total credits.
+The IP Core will allow students to satisfy TU's Core Curriculum requirements in Mathematics (Core 3) and Biological & Physical Sciences (Core 7 and 8), while also completing the IP major requirements.
+All other TU Core Curriculum requirements will be fulfilled through additional credits as described in the tables above and in Appendix B. All concentrations in the proposed major allow students to fulfil major and TU Core Curriculum requirements in 120 total credits.